alarm-redist/fifty-states/analyses/OR_cd_2020/doc_OR_cd_2020.md

 ## Simulation Notes
 We sample 5,000 districting plans for Oregon.
 To balance county and municipality splits, we create pseudocounties for use in the county constraint.
 These are counties, outside of Multnomah county.
-Within these counties, municipalities are each their own pseudocounty as well.
+Within Multnomah county, each municipality is its own pseudocounty as well.
-These counties were chosen since they are necessarily split by congressional districts.
+Multnomah county were chosen since it is necessarily split by congressional districts.